al1brn/geonodes/docs/GeoNodes_classes/_3DCursor.md

 ```
 ## Para

-Text is written with 'doc.para' method.
+Text is written with `doc.para` method.
 The paragraph uses the current 'bullets' context. see bullets

 ``` python